theghoxt69-creator/Discord-bot-fully./docs/ai_agent_contribution_guidelines.md

   * Documented in the permissions README section.
   * Checked in its owning cog.

+- Sensitive features remain locked until `/perms security-bootstrap` runs.
+Protected roles (admin/manage_guild and any explicitly added) and the guild owner must never be targeted, assigned, or removed by the bot.

 ---

 ## 5. Database Access & Schemas